marcuswkl/point-of-sales/README.md

 # pointofsales
-## DIPLOMA IN INFORMATION TECHNOLOGY
----
-## COURSEWORK: ASSIGNMENT 1

-### Subject: PROGRAMMING CONCEPTS AND PROBLEM SOLVING
-### Subject code: DIT 1253
-### Due Date: 28th Oct 2019

-<u>**INSTRUCTIONS TO CANDIDATES**</u>

-•	This assignment will contribute 35% to your final grade.
-___
-You are required to complete the question below.
-Name your C program file as **GroupNo.cpp** (for example: Group1.cpp, only one submission per group), filename should be **without spaces and not more than 15 characters**.
-You are required to:

-•	Submit the **softcopy** of the C program file (*.c) to E-Learn
-(Note: only the ‘.c’ file, not the whole project).
-Submission folder will be opened ONE (1) week before the due date.

-•	Upon submission of the **hardcopy**, you are required to submit the following:
-i.
-Cover page
-ii.
-Marking scheme
-iii.
-C source code
-iv.
-Sample output
-v.
-Flowchart and pseudocode for Option 1
-vi.
-PAC for option 2

-Important: Marks will be deducted for not adhering to the instructions.
-___
-<u>**Question**</u>

 Build a simulation of “Point of Sales” C program for annual sales for **BestPrice** mall that fulfil the below requirements:

 1. Print a unique greeting message and the mall simple logo for your point of sales program.
 Prompt user to know either they have membership with the mall.